MaProD/Data-Science-Using-Python/README.md

 Some of the most oftenly used data visualization libraryies in python are:
 <br>
 To get a little overview here are a few popular plotting libraries:<br>
-Matplotlib: low level, provides lots of freedom.<br>
+1).Matplotlib: low level, provides lots of freedom.<br>
-Pandas Visualization: easy to use interface, built on Matplotlib.<br>
+2).Pandas Visualization: easy to use interface, built on Matplotlib.<br>
-Seaborn: high-level interface, great default styles.<br>
+3).Seaborn: high-level interface, great default styles.<br>
-ggplot: based on R’s ggplot2, uses Grammar of Graphics.<br>
+4) ggplot: based on R’s ggplot2, uses Grammar of Graphics.<br>
-Plotly: can create interactive plots
+5).Plotly: can create interactive plots
 <br>
 But before we look at some kinds of plots, we will introduce some basic rules.
 Those rules help us make nice and informative plots instead of confusing ones.<br>
 1).The first step is to choose the appropriate plot type.
 If there are various options, we can try to compare them, and choose the one that fits our model the best.<br>